sh1boot/madlib123/README.md

 Ideally the content would be rendered client-side, so the scraper pays all the costs.
-Some, but not all scrapers run javascript, but those that do use resource constraints.
-A client-side renderer is delivered with the generated pages, and if that code does get executed then the resulting links will all go to static pages with explicit client-side rendering to alleviate server costs.
+Some, but not all scrapers run javascript, but those that do use resource limits.
+All the same, a client-side renderer is delivered with the generated pages, and if that code does get executed then the resulting links will all go to static pages with explicit client-side rendering to alleviate server costs.

 ## OK, but why is the output so childish?